-This how-to guide walks you through issuing device certificates at the time of production and how to design a birth certificate issuing process using the Identity Authority Manager (IdAM).
+This how-to guide about issuing device certificates with CMP and external key generation outlines how to issue device certificates at the time of production and design a birth certificate issuing process using the Identity Authority Manager (IdAM).

 - Trust Service Definition and Certificate Profiles - Explains the configured Certificate Profiles within the EJBCA at the Trust Service at PrimeOne.

 - Develop Sequence Diagram - Describes how to define the implementation of the certificate issuance process, by developing a refined process in a Develop Sequence Diagram.

 - Configure IdAM - How to configure IdAM in order to model the necessary issuing workflows.

 - Implement Process Workflow - Step-by-step instructions for implementing the process workflow by creating and defining rule chains.

 You will get a detailed overview of how to design a certificate issuing process to enable certificates to be requested and inserted within a production process and get an understanding of using pre-configured CA profiles within the IdAM to model the process flow.

 PrimeKey EJBCA Cloud AWS is used as PKI Service in combination with the Identity Authority Manager (IdAM) to show how to implement the device certificate creation process from the conception phase, specification phase, to the implementation.

 This guide assumes that the trust service is up and running and that it is configured with all the certificates profiles and interfaces required for this project.